What is modified citrus pectin?

 Pectin, as it is found in the peel of various citrus fruits, is a carbohydrate that is made of thousands of sugar molecules that are chemically linked together.
 Pectin in this natural form cannot be easily absorbed by the body so it is mainly considered to be a soluble dietary fiber that can be useful in pushing food through the digestive system.
 In contrast, Modified Citrus Pectin has been altered so that it can be easily absorbed by the digestive tract and can travel freely through the bloodstream.

-Several animal studies found that MCP helped reduce the spread of prostate, breast, and skin cancers.
-For example, one study examined the effects of MCP on lung metastases from melanoma cells.
+One study examined the effects of MCP on lung metastases from melanoma cells.
 For the study researchers injected mice with melanoma cells and then fed them differing diets.
 The mice that were given the MCP had significantly fewer tumors that had metastasized to the lungs than the mice that weren’t given the MCP supplement.
 It was also noted that if lung tumors had developed in the treated mice they tended to be smaller than those that had formed in the untreated group of rodents.

 Recent laboratory studies of human and animal cells have provided additional information on how MCP might slow the spread of cancer.
 It appear that MCP attaches to galectin-3, a common chemical that is found in many cells and is abnormally high in cancerous cells.
 Galectin-3 appears to play an important role in the growth, survival and spread of cancer cells.
 Link to this study

 Another study looked at the effect of MCP on prostate-specific antigen (PSA) doubling time.
 This measures how long it takes the PSA levels in the blood to increase by 100 percent.
 For this test prostate cancer patients with rising PSA levels were given 6 PectaSol capsules 3 times per day for 12 months.
 After treatment, 7 out of 10 patients showed a slowing of their PSA doubling time.
+Link to study

 Dr. Isaac Eliaz on modified citrus pectin being beneficial for cancer patients